Summary

 - Create a

-CLAUDE.mdfile documenting the project - Run the tests to verify everything works
+CLAUDE.mdfile documenting the project - Run the tests to verify functionality

-The entire process takes a few minutes.
-Claude Code will show you each file it creates and each command it runs.
-You can approve, modify, or reject any action.
+The full process requires several minutes.
+Claude Code displays each file it creates and each command it runs.
+Every action can be approved, modified, or rejected.

 Understanding the Interactive Workflow

 Claude Code operates in a conversation loop.
-After it builds the initial project, you can continue giving instructions:
+After the initial project has been built, further instructions can be provided:

 You > Add rate limiting to the API endpoints - max 100 requests